 - Change your network name and password: TESCE423758768 seemed like a perfectly suitable name for your Wi-Fi network initially.
 When you’re ready to switch up the default name and password, you can do so by logging into the device.

 - Change your router login: This is the login information you’ll need to log in to your router.
 Update as soon as possible from the default for network security.

 - Choose your security level: Select the best security mode to protect your sensitive information from watchful eyes.

 - Select a channel: Put those dual channels on your device to good use.
 Choose between the 2.4 and 5 GHz channels to transmit data or set your router to automatically find the best channel.

 How to log in to your router?

-You’ll need your router login information as well as your IP address in order to complete your login.
+You’ll need your router login information and your IP address to complete your login.